gaia-pipeline/gaia/README.rst

 |build-status| |go-report| |go-doc| |apache2| |chat| |codecov|

 Gaia is an open source automation platform which makes it easy and fun to build powerful pipelines in any programming language.
 Based on `HashiCorp's go-plugin`_ and `gRPC`_, gaia is efficient, fast, lightweight, and developer friendly.
-Gaia is currently alpha! `Do not use it for mission critical jobs yet!`_

 Develop powerful `pipelines <What is a pipeline?_>`_ with the help of `SDKs <Why do I need an SDK?_>`_ and simply check-in your code into a git repository.
 Gaia automatically clones your code repository, compiles your code to a binary, and executes it on-demand.
 All results are streamed back and formatted as a user-friendly graphical output.